Silversunset01/dbm/tutorials.md

 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/embedtest6.png)

 ## How to create a SAY command
 If you'd like to be able to type a message and speak as the bot it's quite simple.
-This example makes the assumption that you will make the bot speak in *another* channel from the one you type into.
+This example assumes that you will make the bot speak in *another* channel from the one you type into.
 The command would be `?say #channel <message>`

 **1. Store the text you'd like the bot to repeat**
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/say1.PNG)

 **2. Send the message to the #channel you mentioned**
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/say2.PNG)

 ## How do I set my bot's activity to "... on X servers"

 Without mods, you can set the bot's activity to playing or streaming.
 Using mods, you can also set it to watching and listening.
 So, the only thing you'll need is a `Set Bot Game` or a `Set Bot Activity` (with beta) action.
 Create one of them, and set the text to: `${this.getDBM().Bot.bot.guilds.array().length} servers`.
 And... that's it!
 Now run the command or put the action inside an On Bot Initialization event!
 ![](https://i.imgur.com/zjSkZ56.png)

 ## How to use `client` in non-beta